CoderDennis/decorum/README.md

 ## Background

-- https://youtu.be/WE5bmt0zBxg?si=fyg6R_O3iRrbuc7_ I first learned about the Hypothesis form of shrinking PRNG history from this talk by Martin Janiczek.
+- I first learned about the Hypothesis form of shrinking PRNG history from a talk by Martin Janiczek that was on YouTupe, but is no longer available.
   He also implemented it in elm-test.

 - https://hypothesis.works/articles/compositional-shrinking/
   David R. MacIver, the creator of Hypothesis and the inventor of the internal shrinking concept we are using.